 The town of Tivoli, 30 km east of Rome, has two big attractions: Villa D’Este and Villa Adriana.
 The first is a UNESCO World Heritage site and former residence of a Renaissance nobleman with one of Italy’s most beautiful gardens.
 The latter was Emperor Hadrian’s colossal country estate.

-When joining a guided tour to Tivoli, choose one that also goes to Villa Gregoriano.
+When joining a guided tour to Tivoli (we liked this one), choose one that also goes to Villa Gregoriano.
 A good place to have lunch on your day out is the very reasonable and very old restaurant Sibilla.

 Getting to Tivoli on your own: Take either the Cotral bus from Ponte Mammolo metro station or the train from Termini Station.
 The bus journey lasts about 50 minutes while the trains are a bit quicker.